-It is well-known that TCP traffic is bursty at short-time scales [13] because of its self-clocking mechanism and queueing of packets at the bottleneck link.
-Bursty traffic is largely undesirable since it causes large queueing delays, higher packet loss, and degradation in end-to-end throughput.
-As a result, several researchers have proposed to pace TCP at the end-hosts, an idea initially suggested by [14], to reduce burstiness.
-A comprehensive simulation study to evaluate the benefits of end-host TCP (Reno) pacing is undertaken by [11], who argue that pacing can result in lower throughput and higher latencies for most realistic network settings.
+It is well-known that TCP traffic is bursty at shorttime scales [17] because of its self-clocking mechanism and queueing of packets at the bottleneck link.
+Bursty traffic is largely undesirable since it causes large queueing delays, higher packet loss, and degradation in endto-end throughput.
+As a result, several researchers have proposed to pace TCP at the end-hosts, an idea initially suggested by [18], to reduce burstiness.
+A comprehensive simulation study to evaluate the benefits of end-host TCP (Reno) pacing is undertaken by [15], who argue that pacing can result in lower throughput and higher latencies for most realistic network settings.
 Since packets across different TCP flows are evenly spaced, the flows can become synchronised and experience simultaneous losses at the bottleneck link, leading to lower throughput than unpaced flows.
 They also point out that paced flows perform poorly when coexisting with unpaced flows in the network.

-However, as noted in a more recent study [10], there is no consensus on whether end-hosts should pace TCP.
+However, as noted in a more recent study [14], there is no consensus on whether end-hosts should pace TCP.
 The paper evaluates via analysis and simulations the impact of pacing not just TCP Reno, but also newer protocols such as New Reno, SACK and FACK.
 The authors conclude that it is indeed beneficial to pace TCP at the end-hosts, and that the performance when all flows pace is better than when no flows pace.
 Further, when the fraction of paced flows exceeds a critical value, both the paced and unpaced flows gain in performance.
-The experimental study using a high-speed wide area network [15] showed that the overall throughput of parallel TCP transfers improves substantially when pacing is employed, while [16] found that pacing can improve the aggregate TCP throughput of multiple Reno and FACK flows in large bandwidth-delay product networks by 20%.
+The experimental study using a high-speed wide area network [19] showed that the overall throughput of parallel TCP transfers improves substantially when pacing is employed, while [20] found that pacing can improve the aggregate TCP throughput of multiple Reno and FACK flows in large bandwidth-delay product networks by 20%.

-It must be mentioned that the above studies assume endhost pacing and consider bottleneck link with large buffers (i.e. at least an order of magnitude more than our study).
-This study differs in two ways: (a) We consider pacing traffic at the network edge and compare it to TCP pacing by endhosts, and (b) We consider small buffers (sub-50 KB) at the bottleneck link, motivated by the move towards all-optical and hybrid opto-electronic switching solutions.
-Our earlier work [5] developed an edge pacing method (details described next) for reducing traffic burstiness at the edge of the small buffer core network, proved its optimality, and evaluated its performance via native simulation for open-loop real-time traffic.
-Parallel to our work, [8] also developed a similar (though sub-optimal) edge pacing mechanism termed Queue Length Based Pacing (QLBP).
-However, their method uses three parameters (compared to one in our case), and does not undertake a comprehensive study of TCP performance.
+It must be mentioned that the above studies assume end-host pacing and consider bottleneck link with large buffers (i.e. at least an order of magnitude more than our study).
+This study differs in two ways: (a) We consider pacing traffic at the network edge and compare it to TCP pacing by end-hosts, and (b) We consider small buffers (sub-50 KB) at the bottleneck link, motivated by the move towards all-optical and hybrid opto-electronic switching solutions.
+Our earlier work [6] developed an edge pacing method (details described next) for reducing traffic burstiness at the edge of the small buffer core network, proved its optimality, and evaluated its performance via native simulation for open-loop real-time traffic.
+Parallel to our work, [11, 12] also developed a similar (though sub-optimal) edge pacing mechanism termed Queue Length Based Pacing (QLBP).
+However, their method uses three parameters (which can be more difficult to tune compared to just one parameter, the delay bound, in our case), and moreover does not undertake a comprehensive study of TCP performance when combined with real-time UDP traffic.